folkzb/magalu/mgc/terraform-provider-mgc/docs/resources/kubernetes_cluster.md

 Read-Only:

-- `loadbalance` (String) Flag correspondente se o serviço de load balancer está habilitado/desabilitado no cluster
+- `loadbalance` (String) Flag indicating whether the load balancer service is enabled/disabled in the cluster.
-- `secrets` (String) Secret nativa do kubernetes a ser incluída ao cluster durante o provisionamento
+- `secrets` (String) Native Kubernetes secret to be included in the cluster during provisioning.
-- `volume` (String) Flag correspondente se o serviço de storage class está configurado por padrão
+- `volume` (String) Flag indicating whether the storage class service is configured by default.

 <a id="nestedatt--controlplane"></a>